ParticleSystem interface

 The ParticleSystem constructor

-The ParticleSystem constructor receives the properties of the system and sets up automatically the most commonly used data structures necessary.
+The ParticleSystem constructor receives the properties of the system and sets up automatically all the data structures needed for the pairwise! computation.

 - Systems can be 2 or 3-dimensional.